flipz357/AMR-World/README.md

 # AMR World 🌎: *free* AMR tools and resources 🎊

-An overview of available tools and resources associated with AMR graphs.
+An overview of available tools and resources for AMR graphs.
 Requirements to be included are:

 - free usage
 - easy to use